Kevinolm10/budegt_plan/README.md

     - The categories function does sometimes not update the columns correctly or it misscounts how many inputs has already been made.

+    - When using simple terminal and colorama together, it messes with the menu.

 ---
 ## Testing